 Every beef has two of these, so you might wonder why they aren't common in markets.
 Actually, there are several reasons.
 Many kidneys are destroyed in the USDA inspection process.
 Then there's the general degradation of American cooking knowledge, and most Americans are now so distant from the source of their food they've become squeamish about anything recognizable as part of an animal.
 In many ethnic cuisines this is a prized part of the animal.

 I have a cookbook by a woman who married a Hungarian.
 Her husband gave her his mothers recipe and insisted on frequent servings of kidney stew.
-She dutifully made the stew but couldn't stomach the thought of eating kidneys, so always made something else for herself.
-Then she got knocked up.
+She dutifully made the stew but, being a good Eisenhower era American, couldn't stomach the thought of eating kidneys, so always made something else for herself.
+Then she got knocked up and dropped a kid.
 One day, after making separate dinners for her husband and the baby, she was just too tired to make anything for herself.
 In hungry desperation she tried the stew.
 Her reaction, "Hey, this is good!".

 Veal Kidneys are smaller, more tender and with a milder flavor.

-by dry heat, but are not a good substitute for mature beef kidneys.
+cooking by dry heat, but are not a good substitute for mature beef

 Buying: In the days of my youth kidneys were common in supermarkets, but today are not seen there, at least not in California.
 You can, however, find them in specialty markets serving Eastern European, Russian and Mexican communities.
 Buy from a market that has a good turnover because organ meats are more perishable than muscle meats.
 Use kidneys the day you buy them, or store in the refrigerator, loosely wrapped or in their original tray, and use the following day.